robertfrosty/shift-yt-optimizer/README.md

 I spent a few days looking into how YouTube sets up the front-end of their website, so if anyone has any questions, feel free to shoot me a message.
 Also, if anyone would like to check out the source-code, or contribute to make it even better (or fix bugs), you've come to the right place.

 # Features

--Will hide all watched YouTube videos only on the youtube.com website.
+-Hides all watched YouTube videos only on the youtube.com website.
 Tested and working pages include the homepage, user's channels, playlists, watching a video, and the explore/trending pages. **(Need to add in search query page)**

+-**Coming Soon** 'Work Mode' : Predefine a list of channels/tags that you would like to allow videos from, and hide everything else.
+Great for work in a professional setting, or teachers who don't want to create multiple accounts.